-HORT 4007 Vegetable Crops II
+Vegetable Crops II

-This course involves a study of the principles and practices of vegetable production and crop management for the fresh market and for primary processing.
-The course will emphasise cultural techniques, growing programmes, harvesting methodologies and quality systems for selected tuber, root, cole, bulb and legume crops.
+This module involves a study of the principles and practices of vegetable production and crop management for the fresh market and for primary processing.
+The module will emphasise cultural techniques, growing programmes, harvesting methodologies and quality systems for selected tuber, root, cole, bulb and legume crops.

-HORT 4009 Landscape Planning
+Landscape Planning